nopnop2002/Raspberry-ili9325/README.md

 # ili9325_rpi
-Parallel TFT Library for wiringPi
+Parallel TFT Library for WiringPi

 This is library for RaspberryPi/OrangePi.
 You can use a TFT Shield for UNO R3.